 The runout model of last Discovery was priced from £44,000.
 The base S trim on the new model will set you back £43,495.
 The fifth-generation Discovery will land on UK roads in the spring of 2017.

 Save money on your Land Rover Discovery

 Before the new model arrives, Land Rover dealers are likely to offer progressively bigger discounts on the outgoing version.
-Put the outgoing Land Rover Discovery in our car configurator to see the deals carwow could help you get.
+Check out our range of Land Rover Discovery deals on carwow.
 For more options, head over to our car chooser to narrow down your search.